Minister of Foreign Affairs of Slovenia

 The minister of foreign affairs of the Republic of Slovenia (Slovene: Minister za zunanje zadeve Republike Slovenije) is a senior official of the Government of Slovenia, and head of the Ministry of Foreign Affairs.
 They are, together with the prime minister and president of the Republic, responsible for foreign policy and international relations of the Republic Slovenia.

 The foreign minister is nominated by the prime minister-designate and elected by the National Assembly of the Republic of Slovenia, following the hearing and confirmation by its Committee on Foreign Policy.
 Usually, but not always, the foreign minister is also the deputy prime minister, since the position is held by one of the government coalition party leaders.

 The foreign minister is member of the National Security Council and president of the Strategic Council for Foreign Affairs.
 Minister is also member of the EU bodies - Foreign and General Affairs Councils.

-The 11th and current minister of foreign affairs is Tanja Fajon.
-She was elected and sworn in by the National Assembly on 1 June 2022.
+The 12th and current minister of foreign affairs is Tone Kajzer.
+He was elected and sworn in by the National Assembly on 4 June 2026.